 Indian Missions Abroad | Over 180 embassies, high commissions, and consulates handling passport services for Indian citizens overseas. |

-A passport is a travel document that allows an individual to cross borders between international territories.
+A passport in India is a travel document that allows an individual to cross borders between international territories.
 It is mandatory to have a valid passport in case of tourism, business travel, or dignitary visits.
 Renewing your passport on time and keeping it safe will help you avoid travel complications.
-Official government websites must be referred to for up-to-date, accurate information regarding the necessary passport applications and services.